burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - And many more I did not encounter during my time play testing (which only went up to Level 3)

 Although saves do work correctly
+> [!NOTE]
-- Note that you should immediately toggle Fullscreen while in-game, as it resolves the Game Frame issue, and it improves performace on extremely low-powered hardware such as school chromebooks (for some reason)
+> You should immediately toggle Borderless, then toggle Fullscreen while in-game, as it resolves the Game Frame issue, and it improves performace on extremely low-powered hardware such as school chromebooks (for some reason)
 - Also, the game lags alot when spawning particle effects and/or when blocks change (Walkable Cheese blocks) / are destroyed on low-end hardware
 - And the Debug Console is toggleable using F5, but ChromeBooks can't access it.
 But either way it has no purpose, as commands aren't functional (See Closed Issue #2)